 With the low-key nature of these apps, they may seem like a privacy-smart alternative, right?
 Unfortunately, that’s not the case.
 These apps can cause users some pretty serious problems.

-Extortion, phishing, malware and catfishing are some of the biggest threats users are confronted with.
+Extortion, phishing, malware, and catfishing are some of the biggest threats facing social media users.

 Young users are the most prone to these threats.
 They see these apps as harmless new ways to interact and don’t understand the importance of keeping online conversations secure.